X

 End-of-season care for rudbeckia plants:

-At the end of the season, you can cut back perennial rudbeckia plants to about 6 inches from the ground.
+If a plant survives into fall and looks healthy, you can cut it back to about 6 inches from the ground and divide it if needed.
 This will help encourage new growth the following year.
 Rudbeckia is an ideal plant for a wildflower garden if allowed to reseed.

 Subscribe to the newsletter for gardening tips and seasonal advice sent to your inbox every week.